PuruVJ/puruvjdev2/src/blog/get-to-know-typescript--using-typescript-without-typescript.md

 > [Source](https://twitter.com/_developit/status/1323790213597061120)

-With these 2 tech giants endorsing it, and mine having had a good experience with this technique, I think it's credible enough.
+With these 2 tech giants endorsing it, and me having had a good experience with this technique, I think it's credible enough.

 # Using TypeScript in JavaScript files